Jaitl/jaitl.github.io/content/post/2020/08/05/open-source-github.md

 tags: []
 private: false
 ---
-Do you want to share your code to other developers but you don’t know how?
-In the open-source community there are some approaches that you have to be familiar with.
-You cannot just push your code to a repository and wait for somebody to use it.
+Do you want to share your code with other developers but you don’t know how?
+In the open-source community, there are some approaches that you have to be familiar with.
+You cannot just push your code to a repository and wait for somebody will use it.
 You have to go through several steps before your project will be noticed by other people.

 <!--more-->